smlun/fish_bidding/README.md

-# README
+# fish_bidding

-This README would normally document whatever steps are necessary to get the application up and running.
+A simple project to build a website to allow fish keeping hobbyists to buy, sell, and bid.

-Things you may want to cover:
+This Ruby on Rails Project is build using:
 * Ruby version

 * System dependencies